 Harrison Beer Festival

-The Harrison Beer Festival is a community event that takes place at St. Alice Hall near the Harrison Hot Springs Resort which is located at 100 Esplanade Avenue.
+The Harrison Beer Festival is a community event that takes place in late October at St. Alice Hall near the Harrison Hot Springs Resort which is located at 100 Esplanade Avenue.
 The popular 2-day event includes a Cask Night, Beer Festival and Oktoberfest Dance.

 Friday Cask Night

-Celebrating its 6th year, Harrison Beer Festival celebrations in 2017 include an Irish-themed Cask Night on Friday, October 27th, from 6:30 to 10:30 pm.
+Celebrating its 7th year in 2018, Harrison Beer Festival celebrations include an Irish-themed Cask Night on the Friday from 6:30 to 10:30 pm.

-The tickets for this are $30 and include a tasting glass, 3 beverage tokens, a buffet and music by the Celtic Vancouver-based band Blackthorn.
+IN 2017 tickets for this were $30 and included a tasting glass, 3 beverage tokens, a buffet and music by the Celtic Vancouver-based band Blackthorn.

 At the event 8 to 10 different breweries compete to see whose beer is most popular (as proven by whose keg gets finished first).